smroid/cedar-server/README.md

 # cedar-server

-Cedar-server integrates several Cedar components to implement a plate-solving electronic finder for showing where in the sky your telescope is pointed.:
+Cedar-server integrates several Cedar components to implement a plate-solving electronic finder for showing where in the sky your telescope is pointed.

 Cedar-server:
 * Acquires images (cedar-camera)